tytydraco/yessleep/out/I_found_every_girlfriend_Ive_ever_had_lined_up_dead_on_my_living_room_floor_Final.md

 I shot that monster in the heart.
 I don't understand how she even survived, let alone escaped.
 And did she escape from the warehouse before the police got there like I did?
 Or did she escape from custody, or perhaps from the hospital?
 Maybe some of [MM’s research](https://www.reddit.com/user/mediamusing/comments/x3xxf0/potential_rose_evidence/) holds [a clue](https://www.reddit.com/user/mediamusing/comments/x41e6i/rose_blog/) as to how she managed it.

-Whatever the answer, ever since reading Alex's first story I have been afraid for my life, certain that Rose would be hunting me.
+Whatever the answer, ever since reading Alex's first short story I have been afraid for my life, certain that Rose would be hunting me.
 But, after writing everything down and clearing my head, I'm not so sure.
 Rose made such an effort to frame me, surely killing me after all that would be pointless?
-Who knows how that psycho thinks.
+Then again who knows how that psycho thinks.

 I was also able to determine from Alex’s blog that Professor Dance survived his injuries (thank God) and that the police still consider me the prime suspect in the murders.
 Exactly as Rose planned.